Graduate and Professional Programs

 Do I have to have my transcripts translated to English?

 Yes, all transcripts must be translated to English by either the school attended (upon request) or by an accreditation agency.
+For Country-Specific Guidelines, please visit our website.

 What is the difference between having my transcripts translated and evaluated?